Qeytuqo Aslanbech

 He believed that the struggles between princes, lords and khans must end and the unity of the tribes should be ensured in order to gather first Kabarda and then the whole Caucasus under a state roof.
 He gained the support of Jabagh Qazanoqo.

+His son Hamirza and grandson Ismail were killed in 1779 while fighting against the Russians during the Seven Months' War.